RafaelRomeroGarcia/NeurobiologyMINDPsychosis/README.md

 # NeurobiologyMINDPsychosis

-This repository contains code and data created in support of the project *"Molecular and micro-architectural mapping of gray matter alterations in psychosis"*.
+This repository contains code and data created in support of the project *"TITLE"*.
 All code was written in Matlab, R, and Python.
 Folders, files, and first steps are described below.

 ## **Data**